2012 list

-Lasthenia californica ssp macrantha – Asteraceae, California.
-Hard to believe this perennial goldfields is closely related to the slender yellow daisy of dry places.
-Green leaves are wider than the threadlike ones of its relative, and it forms a tight mound.
+Lasthenia californica ssp.macrantha Asteraceae, California. photo It is hard to believe this perennial goldfields is closely related to the slender yellow daisy that carpets dry places in spring.
+Wide green leaves are form a tight cushion to 4" high and 16" across.
 Bright yellow flowers appear almost year-round.
 From the immediate coast, best with some water.
 CN

 Lavandula viridis - Lamiaceae, Spain, Portugal.
 Aromatic light green leaves stay dense on a 3’ rounded shrub; green flags perch on top of the inflorescence.
 An adaptable, easy shrub.
 Z9